Back to all articles

 Annuity fees explained: What you pay and how to compare them

-When saving for the future, achieving financial security is the name of the game.
+When saving for the future, achieving financial security is often the name of the game.
 Annuities can support that goal by offering predictable growth and long-term income options.

 But projecting investment earnings is more complex than saving money or calculating returns based on interest rates.
 Some annuities come with fees and commissions that influence how much you actually earn over time.
 Understanding these costs helps you choose the best option for your financial plan.